Evaluating User Experiences with an AI Chatbot for Health-Related Social Needs: A Cross-Sectional Mixed Methods Study

 Methods

 We conducted a mixed-methods study to evaluate user experiences with the DAPHNE© chatbot, which is designed to identify unmet HRSNs and provide personalized resource recommendations.
-Quantitative and qualitative data were collected from 128 adults having child(ren).
-Online study design combined scenario/ task-based chatbot use and free form, to guide the engagement.
-Study measures included usability, task load, satisfaction, and trust.
+Quantitative and qualitative data were collected from 128 caregivers with at least one dependent child.
+Online study design combined scenario/ task-based and free form chatbot use, to guide the engagement.
+Study measures included usability (SUS), task load (NASA-TLX), satisfaction (NPS), and trust.
 Qualitative analysis involved user feedback and user-chatbot conversation transcripts.
-We used regression analyses to explore associations between demographic characteristics, self-reported unmet HRSNs and user experience outcomes (usability, satisfaction, task load and trust).
+We used regression and pairwise analyses to explore associations between demographic characteristics, self-reported unmet HRSNs and user experience outcomes (usability, satisfaction, task load and trust).

 Results

-Most participants were female (68%), aged 30-49 years (71%), and White (44%) or Black/African American (36%) and Hispanic/Latino (27%), relied on Medicaid/Medicare (83%), and cared for a child with special needs (78%).
-Participants reported high usability (SUS= 84.7, SD=12.4), low task load (NASA-TLX= 6.8, SD=2.8), strong satisfaction (NPS= 8.0, SD=2.4), and high trust (Mean= 4.1, SD=0.8).
-Nearly all participants (98%) reported unmet HRSNs, notably food insecurity (76%) and financial limitations (75%).
-Free-form conversation sessions averaged 3 min and ∼20 turns, with greater amount use of assistive buttons than typing.
-Dialogues centered on financial, housing, and nutrition needs, and 94% of participants reported that the tool helpful finding resources, while requesting design features like saved histories, voice interaction, and richer local resource details.
-Regression models revealed limited but informative associations.
-Usability and trust were broadly consistent across most demographic groups, though participants with higher education and lower income showed modest decrements in usability.
-Several HRSNs, including transportation and utility disruptions, were associated with higher trust and satisfaction, suggesting the assistant may hold particular value for users facing structural barriers.
+Most participants were female (68%), aged 30-49 years (71%), and White (44%) or Black/African American (36%) and Hispanic/Latino (27%), relied on Medicaid/Medicare (83%), and cared for a child with, or had, special healthcare needs (78%).
+Participants reported high usability (SUS= 84.7, SD=12.4), low task load (NASA-TLX= 6.8, SD=2.8), high satisfaction (NPS= 8.0, SD=2.4), and high trust (Mean= 4.1, SD=0.8).
+Nearly all participants (98%) reported unmet HRSNs, including food insecurity (76%) and financial limitations (75%).
+Free-form chatbot conversation sessions averaged 3 minutes and ∼20 turns, with greater use of assistive buttons over typing.
+Furthermore, DAPHNE (using retrieval-augmented generation to ground every recommendation in a live social-care API) achieved 99 % intent accuracy in 1,523 message turns.
+Dialogues focused on financial, housing, and food needs.
+94% of participants found the tool was helpful, while requesting design features like saved histories, voice interaction, and richer local resource details.
+Regression analysis showed usability and trust were broadly consistent across most demographic groups, though participants with higher education and lower income showed modest decrements in usability.
+Several HRSNs, including transportation and utility disruptions, were associated with higher trust and satisfaction, suggesting the assistant may hold particular value for users facing structural these barriers.

 Discussion